sonua11y/Ecommerce-Follow-Along/README.md

 This milestone helped in understanding how to create a structured address input form, manage state effectively, and enable seamless navigation within a React application.

+---

+## **Milestone 22: Address Storage Endpoint** ##

+## Overview
+In this milestone, we created a backend endpoint that receives the address details from the frontend and stores them inside the user's profile in the database.

+## Learning Goals 🎯
+By completing this milestone, you have:
+- Created a backend endpoint to handle address data.
+- Implemented logic to add the address to the address array inside the user collection.
+- Understood how to handle API requests and database updates.

+## Features
+- **Endpoint Creation:**
+  - Receives address data from the frontend form.
+  - Validates the address input before storing it.
+- **Database Integration:**
+  - Adds the address to the address array in the user collection.
+  - Ensures the user profile is updated correctly.
+- **Error Handling:**
+  - Returns appropriate responses for success or failure cases.

+## Conclusion
+This milestone helped in understanding how to create and integrate a backend API that stores user addresses in the database.
+The knowledge gained will be useful for handling user profiles dynamically in future projects.